jobrouter/typo3-process/Documentation/Installation/Index.rst

 ============

 .. note::
-   The extension in version |release| supports TYPO3 v12 LTS and TYPO3 v13.
+   The extension in version |release| supports TYPO3 v12 LTS and TYPO3 v13 LTS.

 .. _version-matrix: